MalemScha/FILE-REPO/readme.md

 ## Built With

-* [Laravel](https://laravel.com/docs/5.4) - The web framework used
+* [Laravel](https://laravel.com/docs/5.4) - The PHP web framework used
 * [Vue.js 2.0](https://vuejs.org/v2/guide/) - javascript progressive framework for building user interfaces.

 ## Contributing

 Contributions are encouraged and welcome.
-Submit pull requests or ask questions if something's not clear
+Submit pull requests or ask questions if something's not clear.

 ## Authors